Drug Abuse and Addiction: Differences, Symptoms And Treatments

 As we try to gain a comprehensive understanding of substance abuse and addiction, remember that people from different socio-economic and cultural backgrounds can be the victim of addiction.
 While the reason behind trying drugs may vary, addiction almost always is triggered by the effect of drugs on a person’s brain.

-A lot of people view drugs as a way to get away from problems such as stress, anxiety, or depression.
+A lot of people view drugs as a way to get away from problems such as stress, , or depression.
 So, creating an environment where a person can confront their vulnerabilities without being judged can go a long way in preventing substance abuse.

-Difference Between Addiction and Drug Abuse
+Difference Between Addiction And Drug Abuse

 Drug abuse or substance abuse is when a person uses a drug, despite knowing the potential harmful effects that come with it.
 Most people are aware that certain drugs cause physical and mental problems when they start out.